Charged With a Domestic Violence Criminal Charge or Issued a Restraining Order in Freehold New Jersey

 A domestic violence case usually begins with a 911 call being made by either a witness or the alleged victim.
 The police will then come to your home to investigate the circumstances of the alleged offense.
 In most cases, this means that someone will be arrested and removed from the home, especially if there is any evidence that an act of violence has occurred.

 One defense to a domestic violence charge is that you did not commit the offense.
-In other words, that you were falsely accused.
-Another defense to a domestic violence is that whatever contact took place between you and the alleged victim was an accident or unintentional.
+In other words, you were falsely accused.
+Another defense to domestic violence is that whatever contact took place between you and the alleged victim was an accident or unintentional.
 The law doesn’t punish you for accidents or for unintended consequences in criminal cases.

 Self-defense or the defense of others is also an effective defense to a domestic violence charge.
 This essentially means that you were actually the victim and the alleged victim was actually the person who initiated the violence.
 In the state of New Jersey, you have the right to defend yourself and others, including your children, even against a spouse or intimate partner.